IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   robustness with less overhead.
 QUIC {{RFC9000}} overcomes this issue because of inherent design.

 * SCReAM has been designed to target 2 marked packets per RTT in steady state when L4S is enabled.
 There are however a few measures taken in the calculation of the ref_wnd and the target_bitrate, that are necessary to get a stable bitrate and lower queue delay, that make SCReAM settle for a lower number of marked packets per RTT in steady state.
 The result of this is that SCReAM may get a lower share of the link capacity when competing against e.g. a large file transfer with TCP Prague congestion control.

 * SCReAM has over time been evaluated in a number of different experiments, a few examples are found in {{SCReAM-evaluation-L4S}}.

+* SCReAM is currently being integrated in chrome, nightly Chrome Canary builds are available at {{SCReAM-Chrome-Canary}}.

 # IANA Considerations {#iana}